Huang Chuang (footballer)

-Huang Chuang (黄闯 (黃闖, Huáng Chuǎng); born 2 January 1997) is a Chinese footballer currently playing as a defender for Henan Jianye.
+Huang Chuang (黄闯 (黃闖, Huáng Chuǎng); born 2 January 1997) is a Chinese footballer currently playing as a defender for Guangxi Hengchen.

 Club career

 As a youth Huang Chuang was selected to train with Portuguese football club Gondomar as part of a Chinese Football Association sponsored youth development program.
 He would remain with the club and was promoted to their senior team where he would make his debut on 18 December 2016 in a league game against C.D.
 Cinfães in a 1-0 victory.